qingyun-tuberlin/Numeric-Mathematic-I-for-Mathematicians/README.md

 # Numeric I for Mathematicians
-- coding task topic 1: seamsless cloning, using Python
+- topic 1: seamsless cloning, using Python